Song Dae-nam: Competitive career

-Beginnings: 2004-2006
+Beginnings: 2004–2006

 Song raised his weight from 73 kg to 81 kg as he transitioned to senior level.
 In his first international outing, he won the 2004 Rendez-vous Canada in Montreal.
 He then competed in the 2005 Kracup Korea Open in Jeju, and finished second.

 Song's first high-level tournament was at the 2006 Jigoro Kano Cup in Tokyo, but lost to Japan's Hirotaka Kato in the final, settling for silver.
-He competed at the Super World Cup in Paris a month later, losing to Italy's Giuseppe Maddaloni for his third consecutive silver.
+He competed at the Super World Cup Tournoi de Paris a month later, losing to Italy's Giuseppe Maddaloni for his third consecutive silver.
 A week later, Song finally won at the World Cup in Vienna, beating France's Alain Schmitt.
 He continued his winning streak at the 2006 Kracup Korea Open, winning gold.

-Failure to qualify for the Olympics: 2007-2008
+Failure to qualify for the Olympics: 2007–2008

 In 2007, Song participated at the Super World Cup in Paris, but lost in his first fight.
 He redeemed himself at his second Jigoro Kano Cup, surprisingly beating Takashi Ono in the final for gold.

 In 2008, just months before the Olympics, Song competed in the Super World Cup in Paris again, but set-backs began as he lost in his second fight.

 Song's second tournament would be a turning point in his career, as he lost to local half-lightweight number one and eventual 2008 Olympic silver medalist Kim Jae-bum at the Korea National Qualifiers in the finals by shido in golden score.

 Post-Olympics, Song won two consecutive competitions, the International Judo Cup in Dubrovnik and Megion International Judo Tournament.